Emily Oster: Books

-In her book, Expecting Better, published in 2013, Oster criticizes conventional pregnancy customs, taboos and mores.
+In her book Expecting Better, published in 2013, Oster criticizes conventional pregnancy customs, taboos and mores.
 She discusses the data behind common pregnancy practices and argues that many of them are misleading.
-As of March 2019, the book has sold over 100,000 copies.
+As of 2019, the book had sold over 100,000 copies.
 A revised and updated version of the book was published in 2021.

-In the book, Oster argues against the general rule of thumb to avoid alcohol consumption while pregnant, contends that there is no evidence that (low) levels of alcohol consumption by pregnant women adversely affect their children.
-This claim, however, has drawn criticism from the National Organization on Fetal Alcohol Syndrome and others.
+In the book, Oster argues against the general rule of thumb to avoid alcohol consumption while pregnant, contending that there is no evidence that (low) levels of alcohol consumption by pregnant women adversely affect their children.
+This claim has drawn criticism from the National Organization on Fetal Alcohol Syndrome and others.

-Her second book, Cribsheet, was published in April 2019 and was a New York Times best seller.
+Her second book, Cribsheet, was published in 2019 and was a New York Times best seller.
 It evaluates and reviews the research on a variety of parenting topics relating to infants and toddlers, including breastfeeding, safe sleep guidelines, sleep training, and potty training.
-The week of April 28, 2019, Cribsheet was also the best selling book in Washington, DC according to the Post.
+The week of April 28, 2019, Cribsheet was also the best selling book in Washington, D.C.

-Her third book, The Family Firm: A Data-Driven Guide to Better Decision Making in the Early School Years, applies to school age children.
-A review discusses the relationship of her parenting approach to more permissive parenting ideas dating back to the pre-Reagan era.
-Oster suggests that parents run their families like firms in order to maximize their children's' advantage over others.
+Her third book, The Family Firm: A Data-Driven Guide to Better Decision Making in the Early School Years, applies to school-age children.
+A review discusses the relationship of her parenting approach to more permissive parenting ideas dating to the pre-Reagan era.
+Oster suggests that parents run their families like firms in order to maximize their children's advantage over others.

 COVID-19 and schools

-Oster was an advocate for opening schools during the coronavirus epidemic, spearheading a project to collect data on the spread of coronavirus in schools, and appearing frequently in media discussing why schools should open.
-In early October 2020, she wrote an influential and much cited article in The Atlantic entitled "Schools Aren't Super-Spreaders" which inspired numerous articles.
+Oster was an advocate for opening schools during the COVID-19 pandemic, spearheading a project to collect data on the virus's spread in schools and appearing frequently in media discussing why schools should open.
+In early October 2020, she wrote an influential and much cited article in The Atlantic, "Schools Aren't Super-Spreaders", which inspired numerous articles.
 Secretary of Education Betsy DeVos and the CDC cited Oster's work as a reason to open schools during the pandemic.
-In August 2020, Oster launched a dashboard compiling information on the spread of COVID-19 in schools.
-Critics of Oster's dashboard said it had methodological problems that they believe undermine its usefulness.
+In August 2020, Oster launched a dashboard compiling information on COVID-19's spread in schools.
+Critics of Oster's dashboard said it had methodological problems that undermined its usefulness.

-On May 18, 2021, Oster published another piece in The Atlantic titled "Your Unvaccinated Kid Is Like a Vaccinated Grandma", which generated much heated response.
-The controversy surrounds Oster use of vaccination as an individualistic risk-reward proposition, insinuating that unvaccinated kids are still relatively safe from COVID, and the lack of mention of kids being spreaders of the infections themselves.
-Critics pointed out such rhetoric may lead the lay audience to wrongly believe there is no urgent need to vaccinate.
+On May 18, 2021, Oster published another piece in The Atlantic, "Your Unvaccinated Kid Is Like a Vaccinated Grandma", which generated much heated controversy over her treatment of vaccination as an individual risk-reward proposition, insinuation that unvaccinated kids are relatively safe from COVID, and failure to mention that kids spread the infection themselves.
+Critics said that such rhetoric could lead readers to wrongly conclude there was no urgent need to vaccinate.

-In September 2021, Oster launched the COVID-19 School Data Hub which includes information on virtual and in person status of schools across 31 states.
+In September 2021, Oster launched the COVID-19 School Data Hub, which includes information on virtual and in-person status of schools across 31 states.
 According to The New York Times, the data hub is "one of the most comprehensive efforts yet to document how schools operated during the pandemic."